 A land of four seasons, yes the fall foliage is spectacular with an equally ablaze gallery scene, but spring is stunningly gorgeous while winter affords ample outdoor activities and a valid excuse to recline near a fire.
 And in summer?
 Well, summers are special.
 Families convene for backyard cookouts.
 There are contra dances and early morning estate sale excursions, ice cream shacks, and canoe rides around glacial lakes.

-Mary Beth Lawlor is the Publisher of Happening in the Hills LLC and Editor-in-Chief of Litchfield Magazine, a high-quality lifestyle magazine showcasing the best of Litchfield County.
+Mary Beth Lawlor is the Publisher of Happening in the Hills LLC and Editor-in-Chief of Litchfield Magazine, a high-quality regional lifestyle magazine showcasing the best of Litchfield County.

-Our Team is out there every day, compiling information, talking to folks, and keeping you clued into what’s happening in Litchfield County.
+Our Team is out there every day, compiling information, talking to folks, and keeping you clued in to what’s happening in Litchfield County.
 Our thanks to Vanessa Hammond, Allie Steers, Deb Hayn, Sharon Peck, Steve Lombardi, Lisa Berte, Jill Lawlor, Lynn Higgins, numerous writers, photographers, and wonderful interns, for all their talent, expertise, and good work.